adamrahim/adamrahim.github.io/_posts/2020-12-16-signatories.md

 excerpt: These are the organizations who have signed onto this letter.
 ---

-- test
-- test
-- test
-- test
+- American Muslims for Palestine - Minnesota